-Table 6-9 in Chapter 6 and Table 6E-1 in Appendix 6E, Water Quality Data, have been modified to include water quality standards for agriculture, which are all, with the exception of arsenic, substantially greater than the standards evaluated in Impact WQ-2.
+The table titled Metals Water Quality Standards in Chapter 6 and the table titled Metals Water Quality Standards in Appendix 6E, Water Quality Data, have been modified to include water quality standards for agriculture, which are all, with the exception of arsenic, substantially greater than the standards evaluated in Impact WQ-2.
 These tables have also been modified to show the dissolved concentration standards for aquatic life protection for those standards that are permitted to be evaluated using dissolved concentrations.
 Showing both the dissolved and total standards illustrates that the standards that assume total concentrations would only be slightly greater than the dissolved concentrations.
 The measured data, however, show much larger differences between the dissolved and total concentrations than what was assumed for the standards.
 As a result, the standards for total concentrations chosen for the evaluation performed in Chapter 6 and Appendix 6E conservatively overestimate exceedances of standards.